 Spokane Police find probable cause to charge deputy for violent arrest that left man with 8 broken ribs

 Feb.
-21—Spokane Police investigators found probable cause to charge a Spokane County Sheriff's Office Deputy with assault for a violent arrest this summer, the department announced Wednesday.
+22—Spokane Police investigators found probable cause to charge a Spokane County Sheriff's Office Deputy with assault for a violent arrest this summer, the department announced Wednesday.

 The Spokane County Prosecutor's office anticipates sending the case out of county for a review, Preston McCollam, chief criminal deputy prosecutor wrote in an email.
 That prosecutor will decided whether to pursue criminal charges against Sgt.
 Clay Hilton.